-San Jose shooter was questioned about hatred of workplace, had books on ‘terrorism’: report
+San Jose shooter was on feds' radar in 2016, questioned about hatred of his job

 It noted that he had a minor criminal history, citing a 1983 incident in which he was arrested in San Jose and charged with "misdemeanor obstruction/resisting a peace officer," the Journal reported.

-Cassidy worked for the VTA for nine years before he allegedly went on a shooting rampage at its San Jose, Calif., rail yard.
+Cassidy worked for the VTA for nine years before he went on a shooting rampage at the rail yard.
 He took his own life as law enforcement officers responded to the chaotic scene.

 No motive for the shooting has been disclosed.